 - The College of Policing is responsible for defining national standards and professional practice in key areas of policing.
 This framework provides accountability for Chief Officers around their statutory and professional obligations.
 The remuneration of the Chief Constable and Police Officers is awarded in line with Police Regulations 2003.
 All Police Staff are paid in accordance with Police Staff Council Pay and Conditions which are awarded according to job grade and responsibilities. - All Force personnel have individual job descriptions and allocated responsibilities that are subject to annual performance and development reviews linked through operational and departmental service plans to the Police and Crime Plan objectives. - The Scheme of Corporate Governance provides the framework that supports Force Financial Regulations.
 This includes separate Schemes of Delegation and Consent and Standing Orders regarding Force contracts.
-Alongside Force Financial Instruction these clearly define responsibilities for all Force financial arrangements and are annually reviewed and monitored by the Joint Independent Audit Committee. - The Chief Financial Officer acting for Dorset Police has a legal and statutory obligation to report any financial irregularities and unlawful expenditure to the Chief Constable, the Treasurer, the Chief Executive and external audit to maintain compliance to the Financial Management Code of Practice issued by the Home Office and the Chartered Institute of Public Finance and Accountancy (CIPFA) financial practice that ensure high standards of professional conduct.
+Alongside Force Financial Instruction these clearly define responsibilities for all Force financial arrangements and are annually reviewed and monitored by the Joint Independent Audit Committee. - The Chief Financial Officer acting for Dorset Police has a legal and statutory obligation to report any financial irregularities and unlawful expenditure to the Chief Constable, the Treasurer, the Chief Executive and external audit to maintain compliance to the Financial Management Code of Practice issued by the Home

+Office and the Chartered Institute of Public Finance and Accountancy (CIPFA) financial practice that ensure high standards of professional conduct.

 - The single governance model and joint Code of Corporate Governance determine the meeting structure for all Force strategic boards and committees and outlines those jointly chaired by the Commissioner.
-All Force boards and committees have annually reviewed terms of reference which define their purpose and link to the objectives of the Police and Crime Plan. - The objectives of the Police and Crime Plan are reviewed annually by the Commissioner and disseminated to all Police Officers and Staff through a series of briefings presented by the Commissioner and the Chief Constable.
-This is to ensure that all staff are aware of their roles and responsibilities when working individually or in partnership to achieve the Police and Crime Plan purpose and objectives.
+All Force boards and committees have annually reviewed terms of reference which define their purpose and link to the objectives of the Police and Crime Plan. - The objectives of the Police and Crime Plan are reviewed annually by the Commissioner and disseminated to all Police Officers and Staff.
+This is to ensure that all staff members are aware of their roles and responsibilities when working individually or in partnership to achieve the Police and Crime Plan purpose and objectives. - A Section 22A agreement has been signed between the four legal entities that comprise of Dorset Police and OPCC for Dorset and that for Devon and Cornwall Police and OPCC for Devon and Cornwall, as formally entering into a Strategic Alliance, designed for mutual benefit through efficiency and financial savings.
+There is a separate governance structure specifically for the strategic alliance programme of work.
+The Force is represented at every level in this structure and reports are fed into the Force via the Joint Executive Board and the Strategic Change Board.

-Promoting the values for the Commissioner and Dorset Police and demonstrating the values of good governance through upholding high standards of conduct and behaviour.
+Promoting the values for Dorset and demonstrating the values of good governance through upholding high standards of conduct and behaviour.